BHGBrain: Persistent Memory for AI Agents

 When an agent stores a memory, BHGBrain runs it through an intelligent pipeline:

-2. Deduplication — Compares against existing memories using content hashing and cosine similarity
+2. Deduplication — Compares against existing memories using SHA-256 content hashing and cosine similarity (threshold: 0.92), with tier-adjusted thresholds for precision control

 3. Decision — Determines whether to add new knowledge, update existing entries, or discard duplicates

-4. Storage — Embeds, indexes, and persists accepted memories
+5. Storage — Embeds, indexes, and persists accepted memories with importance scores that influence future search ranking

-When an agent needs context, BHGBrain delivers it through hybrid search — combining semantic similarity (70%) and fulltext matching (30%) via Reciprocal Rank Fusion.
+When an agent needs context, BHGBrain delivers it through hybrid RRF search — combining semantic similarity (70%) and fulltext matching (30%) via Reciprocal Rank Fusion, with configurable weights.
 Agents get the relevant memories, not the entire knowledge base.

 Key Capabilities